-Each Qualifying Exam will be based on a syllabus of topics available below.
-The syllabi are based on material covered in classes relevant to each subject, the classes for each exam are listed below.
+Each Qualifying Exam will be based on material covered in classes relevant to each subject; the classes for each exam are listed below.
 Each Qualifying Exam is a 3 hour long, written exam, and the exams will be offered once per semester.
 During the semester the students takes her/his last qualifying exam, she/he must be enrolled in Math 795.
 Syllabi for the Qualifying Exams as well as copies of past exams can be obtained by email request from the Graduate Director.

 Students must pass the Qualifying Exam in: